-Leibo is probably best known to upstate New York residents for his work as a frequent international political analyst for regional television, radio, and newspapers.
+Leibo is probably best known to upstate New York residents for his work as an international political analyst for television, radio, and newspapers.
 During the Persian Gulf War of 1990-91 he served as the international political analyst for WTEN TV.
 Since 1997 Dr. Leibo has served as an international affairs commentator for WAMC Northeast Public Radio.

 Earlier in life Leibo held a a great many jobs from shoe salesman and gas station attendant to Fuller Brush man and even spent almost two years at Stanford University interviewing people about their sex lives during the mid 1970s.
 In short, he brings to all his work, from teaching and writing to commentary, a very broad and diverse range of experiences to draw upon.

-Professor Leibo is the author/and or editor of many academic and popular works, among them:
+Professor Leibo is the author/and or editor/adviser for many academic and popular works, among them:

 Adviser with Li Yang of the English language translation of Tsinghua University’s Annual Review of Low Carbon Development in China (2011-2012) in press Brill Publications